 Father Son Camp began unofficially in 1995 when 3-year-old Max Miller asked his dad, Chris, if they could go camping for his birthday with "no girls allowed!"

 What began as an overnight outing for three dads and three sons grew to a four day event with over 500 fathers and sons in attendance.
 By combining outdoor adventures with inspiring ministry, the Miller family hopes to strengthen family bonds and ignite a passion for serving Jesus Christ.
-For over twenty years, the camp has been funded entirely by donations.
+For nearly thirty years, the camp has been funded entirely by donations.

 Meals and ministry are held at 517 West Main Street in Oakland, Illinois.
 Activities are held at Miller Family Farm, 23326 East County Road 1960 North in Oakland, Illinois.
 Oakland is approximately one hour southeast of Champaign-Urbana.

 This camp is an independent camp and is not associated with any other camp or ministry.

 Statement of Purpose

 For fathers and sons who are not saved to come to know Jesus Christ as Savior.